Wednesday, December 29, 2010

 ones and zeros

-A nearly tragic story in the air this week as a Northwest Airbus 330 was very nearly brought down by a tiny amount of liquid explosive secreted in a terrorist's underwear.
+Well, we made it through Christmas without any repeat of last year's incident when a Northwest Airbus 330 was very nearly brought down by a tiny amount of liquid explosive secreted in a terrorist's underwear.
 Disaster was apparently averted by a defective firing device and the passengers, in our era highly energized, attacked the man and diffused the situation.
-He is unlikely to see the light of day anytime soon, and the public is stunned by the realization that something so small could bring down an airliner.
-But thirty seven years ago today, a brand new jumbo jet was lost over something much more insignificant.
+He is unlikely to see the light of day anytime soon, and the public is adjusting to the notion that something so small could bring down an airliner.
+But thirty eight years ago today, a brand new jumbo jet was lost over something much more insignificant.

 There wasn't a bomb aboard Eastern Airlines Flight 401 as it flew toward Miami on the night of December 29, 1972.
 The airplane itself was a Lockheed L-1011, brand sparkling new.
 Here I digress and interject that I refer to the L-1011 as the binary airliner, not only because her name is made of ones and zeros, but also because they featured the most sophisticated flight controls in the air at that time.
 The plane was full of ones and zeros.